top of page

 Artist's Statement

-Drawn towards the unknown universe and it’s speculative theories, Lyndsay Russell’s practice revolves around dark matter and light energy, other-worlds and hidden dimensions.
-Her current works are in-situ process based, using the wind and rhythm of the waters surrounding her boat to move inks, oils and paints across containers of river water.
-These wave traces of the river’s movements are then either photographed, videoed or transferred to paper.
-The resulting images are either printed on silk and animated by a fan or shown on a large monitor accompanied by her own electronic music score.
-Other images are laminated in glass or Perspex and can be lit softly from behind.
+Lyndsay Russell’s practice revolves around other-worlds and hidden dimensions.
+Many of her works are in-situ process based, using the wind and rhythm of the waters surrounding her boat to move inks, oils and paints across containers of river water.
+These wave traces of the river’s movements are then transferred to paper, silk or canvas.
+Currently she is exploring her art in silk form, sculpted in shape and imaged onto canvas to create a unique and striking 3D effect.

 bottom of page